ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 # Installing a Let's Encrypt certificate

-We assume that you have shell access to your server.
-Let's Encrypt recommends to use [Certbot ACME Client](https://certbot.eff.org/){:target="_blank" rel="noopener noreferrer"}, since it can automate certificate issuance and installation with zero downtime.
+Assuming that you have shell access to your server, Let's Encrypt recommends to use [Certbot ACME Client](https://certbot.eff.org/){:target="_blank" rel="noopener noreferrer"}, since it can automate certificate issuance and installation with zero downtime.

 Certbot is a free, open source software tool for automatically using Let’s Encrypt certificates on manually-administrated websites to enable HTTPS.